 4 · Market Multiples Valuation

-Applies transaction multiples from comparable business sales in the General Business industry.
+Applies transaction multiples from comparable business sales in the HVAC industry.
 The industry baseline is then adjusted for revenue trend, key person risk, customer concentration, and recurring revenue.
 Each adjustment compounds — the final adjusted multiple is what produces the value range below.

 Key person risk adjustment (multiplicative) ×0.70 (−30%)